Cosimzhou/MyBook/lingo/engword.md

 lockdown

-lmk   let me know
+LMK   let me know
-lgtm  looks good to me
+LGTM  looks good to me
-fyi   for you information
+FYI   for you information
-imo   in my opinion
+IMO   in my opinion
-tbh   to be honest
+TBH   to be honest
-brb   be right back
+BRB   be right back
-lol   laugh out loud
+LOL   laugh out loud